Vivalize/vue-crossfire/README.md

 * * *
 #### onError: *function (error) - default undefined*
 Callback for any errors that occur during document writes

-#### provideID: *Boolean - default: false*
-If set to true, this method will return both the document data as well as the document ID(s) in the form: { id: *docID*, data: *docData* } instead of only returning the document data.
-In the case of collections or queries, it will return an array of objects in the above form.

 #### readOnly: *Boolean - default: false*
 If true, don't update firestore if the local data is changed